sokolmarek/bachelors-thesis/README.md

 [![License: CC BY 4.0](https://img.shields.io/github/license/sokolmarek/bachelors-thesis.svg)](http://creativecommons.org/licenses/by/4.0/)

 This is my bachelor's thesis that I wrote over two months during my final year of studying the biomedical engineering program at the CTU,  Faculty of Biomedical Engineering.
+Unfortunately, the whole work is written in the Czech language.
+I may translate it into English in the future.

 ### [Click here to read the thesis.](http://mareksokol.cz)
 <sup>*[Click here for revised edition on CTU DSpace.](https://dspace.cvut.cz/)*</sup>